Transmixr/transmixr.github.io/docs/comp_mediaselection/index.md

 # Overview

-A toolbox for media selection and understanding.
+A toolbox for media selection and understanding caters to XR adaptions in workflows where there already exists media content (textual, image and video).
+Examples are media archives or broadcast companies, that want to repurpose their existing content via XR for more immersive story telling.
+Core solutions offered by the media selection and understanding components are:

 * Search across languages: Find videos in any language with our AI-powered search.
 * Instant summaries: Get to the heart of any video with automatic summaries.